• Home

 This course is ideal for:

-• Atmospheric and ocean modelers focused on flux inversion and carbon budgeting
+• Atmospheric and ocean modelers working on flux inversion and carbon budgeting

-• Data scientists handling satellite data processing and Python workflows
+• Data scientists processing satellite datasets in Python-based workflows

-• Climate change analysts supporting trend interpretation and policy inputs
+• Climate analysts supporting sustainability and policy reporting

-• ML engineers applying AI to Earth observation and environmental data
+• Machine learning engineers applying AI to Earth observation data

-• Academics and graduate students in environmental/atmospheric sciences
+• Graduate students in environmental and atmospheric sciences

-• Policymakers and consultants working in climate, sustainability, and reporting
+• Policymakers and consultants working in climate and sustainability strategy

 Reviews